-Samples collected from these low-relief surfaces in southeast Tibet show much older thermochronometric ages than samples from the deep river valleys that dissect them (Fig. 1b).
+Samples collected from these low-relief surfaces in southeast Tibet show much older thermochronological ages than samples from the deep river valleys that dissect them (Fig. 1b).
 The Daocheng plateau and other low-relief surfaces of the Yunnan/Sichuan margin are characterized by apatite (U-Th)/He (AHe) ages >50 Ma and apatite fission track (AFT) ages >100 Ma, whereas samples collected from the gorges of the Dadu, Yalong and Yangtze rivers show AHe ages <15 Ma and AFT ages <50 Ma (e.g., Clark et al., 2005; Ouimet et al., 2010).
-These data have been interpreted as recording a regional rapid incision phase starting between ~13 and 9 Ma in Eastern Tibet, which was considered a proxy for widespread plateau uplift shortly preceding this incision (Clark et al., 2005; Ouimet et al., 2010).
-However, the direct link between river incision and regional tectonic uplift has been challenged by others, who argued for a delay between crustal shortening, occurring mostly in the Eocene, and significant incision mostly during the Miocene in southeast Tibet (Liu-Zeng et al., 2008).
-A purely climatic forcing on river incision by intensified monsoonal precipitation at ~17 Ma was proposed by Nie et al. (2018).
-Other thermochronologic studies have also provided evidence for earlier phases of rapid exhumation, the timing of which varies regionally between 30 - 20 Ma in the Longmenshan (Wang et al., 2012; Tan et al., 2014), to 40 - 30 Ma in the Yalong thrust belt (Zhang et al., 2016) and ~60 - ~40 Ma in the BaimaXueshan massif (Liu-Zeng et al., 2018).
-The latter has been linked to uplift of the Southeast Tibetan plateau, consistent with paleo-elevation data implying that the plateau has been close to its present-day elevation since the Late Eocene - Oligocene (Hoke et al., 2014; Li et al., 2015; Wu et al., 2018).
+These data have been interpreted as recording a regional rapid incision phase starting between ~13 and 9 Ma in Eastern Tibet and used as a proxy for a widespread plateau uplift

+- 50 shortly preceding this incision (Clark et al., 2005; Ouimet et al., 2010).
+However, the direct link between river incision and regional tectonic uplift that is inherent in this interpretation has been disputed (Liu-Zeng et al., 2008; 2018; Nie et al., 2018).
+Subsequent thermochronologic studies have provided evidence for an earlier phase of rapid exhumation, the timing of which varies regionally between 30 and 20 Ma in the Longmenshan (Wang et al., 2012; Tan et al., 2014), between 40 and 30 Ma in the Yalong thrust belt (Zhang et al., 2016), and between ~60 and ~40 Ma in BaimaXueshan massif (Liu-Zeng et al., 2018). - 55 This earlier phase has also been linked to uplift of the Southeast Tibetan plateau, as paleo-elevation data suggest it has been close to its present-day elevation since the Late Eocene Oligocene (Hoke et al., 2014; Li et al., 2015; Wu et al., 2018).

 An inherent problem with thermochronology data is that they do not provide direct information on (either rock- or surface-) uplift (England and Molnar, 1990; Reiners, 2007).
-However, such data do potentially provide constraints on paleo-relief (Braun, 2002; Reiners, 2007) and careful thermo-kinematic modelling of thermochronological datasets may allow differentiating between regional exhumation, presumably related to rock uplift, and relief change through valley incision (e.g.,
+However, such data do potentially provide constraints on paleo-relief (Braun, 2002; Reiners, 2007) and careful thermo-kinematic modelling of thermochronological datasets may allow differentiating between regional exhumation, presumably related to rock uplift, and relief change through valley incision

-Valla et al., 2010; 2011).
-Spatial patterns of thermochronological ages also potentially allow constraining the kinematics of rock exhumation and the underlying fault geometry at depth (e.g., Robert et al., 2011; Braun et al., 2012).
+60 differentiating between regional exhumation, presumably related to rock uplift, and relief change through valley incision (e.g., Valla et al., 2010; 2011).
+Spatial patterns of thermochronological ages also potentially allow constraining the kinematics of rock exhumation and the underlying structural geometry (e.g., Robert et al., 2011; Braun et al., 2012).

 In this paper, we use the thermo-kinematic modelling code Pecube (Braun et al., 2012) to quantify both river incision and structurally controlled rock exhumation, based on a dense thermochronologic dataset from the Three Rivers Region.
-The Three Rivers Region forms the transition between the Eastern Himalayan syntaxis and the southeast margin of the Tibetan plateau in Yunnan/Sichuan, where the Salween (Nu), Mekong (Lancang) and Yangtze (Jinsha) rivers run closely parallel to each other over hundreds of kilometers and deeply dissect the plateau margin (Fig. 1b).
+The plateau in Yunnan, where the Salween (Nu), Mekong (Lancang) and Yangtze (Jinsha) rivers run closely parallel to each other over hundreds of kilometers and deeply dissect the plateau margin (Fig. 1b).
 The narrow spacing between the rivers has been interpreted as resulting from strong lateral shortening in response to indentation of the Indian-plate corner (Hallet and Molnar, 2001; Yang et al., 2015).
-This transition region, separating areas without low-relief surfaces to the west and southwest from areas with extensive low-relief surfaces to the east and north, is key to better understand plateau-growth mechanisms and the geodynamic processes operating both within the high strain zone around the syntaxis and within the lower strain zone of the Yunnan/Sichuan margin (Fig. 1b).
+In the core of this region, the Mekong River separates the Kawagebo massif (max. elevation 6740 m) to the west from the BaimaXueshan massif (max. elevation ~5200 m) to the east.
+The BaimaXueshan